Spectrum vs. EarthLink: Choose Better Internet for Your Money

 Details

-Data as of 04/05/2023.
 Offers and availability vary by location and are subject to change.
+Data verified as of the article's publication date.

-* Limited time offer; subject to change; valid to qualified residential customers who have not subscribed to any services within the previous 30 days and who have no outstanding obligation to Charter.
+Limited time offer; subject to change; valid to qualified residential customers who have not subscribed to any services within the previous 30 days and who have no outstanding obligation to Charter.

 EarthLink’s plans are much less straightforward.
 That’s because EarthLink doesn’t have its own infrastructure.
 Instead, it pays other internet providers to use their networks, so it offers different connectivity types in different areas.
-Many of its plans are DSL with download speeds as slow as 3Mbps, while its fastest plans use fiber and range up to speeds of 5,000Mbps for $189.95 per month.
+Many of its plans are DSL with download speeds as slow as 18Mbps, while its fastest plans use fiber and range up to speeds of 5,000Mbps for $189.95 per month.
 In the middle, EarthLink does offer satellite and fixed wireless plans.
 However, it doesn’t show much information about any of these plans on its website, so we were unable to represent them in our comparison.

 “EarthLink was probably a good experience for some, but not for me.” —Jeannie K.